Skip to main content

 DSA Singapore: Direct School Admission Guide

-Everything parents need to know about Direct School Admission (DSA) in Singapore — the application process, timeline, portfolio preparation, and honest advice on whether DSA suits your child.
+Direct School Admission (DSA) in Singapore lets students enter secondary school on talent.
+Learn the process, timeline, and whether DSA suits your child.

 Reviewed by Min Hui (MOE-Registered Educator)